Garmin Fitness Trackers Review

 - 8 cardio workout programs

 The Garmin Vivosmart 3 is extremely slimline and lightweight.
 It is made of silicone and is very smooth, with no ridges.
 It easily snaps on and off your arm.
 It comes in six colors.
 The Vivosmart 3 does not have a clickable button on the side.
 To operate the device, you tap on the screen twice.
 The display then operates as a touch screen.
 The display is OLED and measures 1.3 inches x 0.14 inches.
 It has a low resolution at 128 x 16 pixels, but it is easy to see and easy to read.

 The first display is time and date.
 The next swipe takes you to your actual steps taken.
 Next you will see your auto steps goal based on your daily activity level.
 The next screen will show your move bar.
 After one hour of inactivity it will vibrate to let you know that it is time to get up and move.
 It will display the calories you have burnt, and how many miles you have traveled.
 It also provides a media control setting for your music.

-The Vivosmart is water resistant up to 50 meters.
-There is no heart rate monitor on this device.
+The Vivosmart 3 is water resistant up to 50 meters.
+There is also a heart rate monitor on this new version of the device.
 There is also only one alarm on this device.